bhavjitChauhan/Essentials/README.md

 Credit is given to authors of functions via links in the documentation on the [Wiki](https://github.com/bhavjitChauhan/Essentials/wiki/Documentation).

 ## License
-Essentials may be freely distributed under the MIT license.
+The Essentials library may be freely distributed under the MIT license.
 See [LICENSE](LICENSE) for details.